plaidroni/JumperSim/README.md

 JumperSim is a 3D skydiving physics simulator built with Three.js and TypeScript, designed for visualizing and analyzing jumper dynamics in both freefall and canopy flight.
 Featuring real-time weather data, layered wind modeling, and a full timeline playback system, JumperSim is built as a safety training and planning tool for skydivers, instructors, and dropzone operators.

+### Plane Load & Organizer

+Open the Plane Settings panel and click "Edit Plane Load" to view the seating map.

+Notes:

+- Load order is based on the jumper's `index`; jump time = index × interval.
+- Works with default jumpers and formation jumpers.
+- You can link/unlink formation jumpers to simulate a linked float / dive exit, the rest will independently dive

 ![A screenshot of JumperSim](https://github.com/user-attachments/assets/ea099efa-3778-4fbd-93d6-a3982caebf26)

 ## Features